lasershow/AIND-Planning/heuristic_analysis.md

 | 3                  | A* ignore precond. | 5040       | 5042       | 44944     | 12          | 19.81                   | YES              |
 | 3                  | A* levelsum        | -          | -          | -         | -           | TIMEOUT                 | -                |

-Also this time A * ignore precond.
-Was able to find the optimum solution quickly.
+As a result, it was A * ignore preconditions that was most suitable for this problem.
 Although DFS is fast, it has not been able to find an optimal solution.
 In this issue, in addition to Depth Limited, A * levelsum also timed out.

 ## Comparison of non-heuristic searches